medic/cht-docs/content/en/apps/tutorials/local-setup.md

 ### 2. Install medic-conf

-Using npm and python on your command line, install medic-conf and pyxform globally using the following commands:
+Using npm and python on your terminal, install medic-conf and pyxform globally using the following commands:

 ```shell
 npm install -g medic-conf